sashadt/docs/docs/omni_channel_fraud_app.md

 ## <a name="outputmodule"></a>Output Module

-The following properties must be set for the output module. &lt;refer to application backplane&gt;
+The following properties must be set for the output module.
+Also refer [Application Backplane](appbackplane.md)

 | **Property** | **Description** | **Type** | **Example** |
 | --- | --- | --- | --- |